Singapura cat: Singapuras in Singapore

 The Singapore Tourist and Promotion Board (STPB) proceeded with the decision to use the breed (advertised under the name Kucinta) as a tourism mascot after CFA concluded its investigation.
 The name Kucinta is an amalgamation of the Malay words kucing (cat) and cinta (love) and taken from the winning entry in a naming competition.
 Incidentally, Kucinta also means "The one I love" in Malay.
 Sculptures of the Singapura can be found by the Singapore River.

-While brown cats with ticked coats can occasionally be seen, few if any resemble the Singapura, with the majority of cats being bobtailed tabbies, tortoiseshells or bicolor, and the move by the STPB is seen by locals to be an advertising move based on the popularity of the breed among tourists at that time.
+While in Singapore brown moggies with ticked coats can occasionally be seen, few if any resemble the Singapura, with the majority of cats being bobtailed tabbies, tortoiseshells or bicolor, and the move by the STPB is seen by locals to be an advertising move based on the popularity of the breed among tourists at that time.

 In 2004, the Singapore Zoo hosted a temporary exhibit of Singapura cats in celebration of the nation's 39th National Day.
 Four Singapura cats were loaned by their owners for the event.

-Description

-Size
+Characteristics

+Appearance

-The Singapura is moderately stocky and muscular and is the world's smallest cats, and is best kept as an indoor cat, with a very short and fine coat.
-A full-grown female usually weighs 1.8 kg while the male weighs 2.7 kg.
+The Singapura is moderately stocky and muscular with a very short and fine coat.
+The world's smallest cat breed, a full-grown female usually weighs 1.8 kg while the male weighs 2.7 kg.
 The large, slightly pointed, and deep cupped ears together with the large almond-shaped eyes are characteristics of the breed.
 The tail is slender, slightly shorter than the length of the body and has a blunt tip.

-Markings

 The breed's coat pattern is that of a ticked tabby.
 That is, individual hair strands have alternating sections of dark and light color, typically two dark bands separated by two light bands, with a dark color at the tip.
 The underside, including the chest, muzzle and chin, takes the color of the light bands.
 The Singapura is recognized by cat registries in only one color, the sepia agouti, described as "dark brown ticking on a warm old ivory ground color".

-Personality

-The Singapura is described by the CFA as active, curious and playful.
-They are affectionate and desire human interaction.
-They have a tendency to perch on high places, to allow them a better view of their surrounding.
-The Singapura is playful and smart, and enjoys dog-like games such as fetch.

-Price

-In 2006, a pet-quality Singapura in the UK cost £1000-1500 while a show specimen can cost upwards of £2000.